Pedestrian Accident Attorneys in Las Cruces, NM

 Pedestrians who suffer serious injuries in an accident may recover compensation from insurance companies or from the driver or parties responsible for their injuries.

-Depending on the situation, we can help you claim compensation from your own insurance coverage if the other party is uninsured or does not stop and you are unable to obtain their insurance information.
+Depending on the situation, our Las Cruces pedestrian accident attorney can help you claim compensation from your own insurance coverage if the other party is uninsured or does not stop and you are unable to obtain their insurance information.
 If you don’t have health insurance, we can lead you to agencies that allow you to recover from state insurance or that can take care of your medical bills.

 Getting the money you need from insurers isn’t always easy.
 Even when you turn to your own insurance carrier for the coverage you’ve paid for, adjusters are often intent on paying out as little as possible on your claims.
-Having a knowledgeable and experienced New Mexico personal injury lawyer on your side can help to ensure that you don’t get bullied by insurers, and instead get the payment you need and deserve for your injuries.
+Having a knowledgeable and experienced Las Cruces pedestrian accident lawyer on your side can help to ensure that you don’t get bullied by insurers, and instead get the payment you need and deserve for your injuries.

-In any case, our firm can represent you in pursing legal action against the driver or negligent party in order to help obtain compensation to which you are entitled.
-Call The Law Offices of Samuel I. Kane today (575) 526-5263.
+In any case, our Las Cruces Pedestrian accident lawyers can represent you in pursuing legal action against the driver or negligent party in order to help obtain compensation to which you are entitled.
+Call The Law Office of Samuel I. Kane today 575-526-5263.